willsussman/starter-hugo-academic/content/authors/admin/_index.md

 ---
 I'm a PhD student in the Networks and Mobile Systems group at MIT CSAIL, advised by Hari Balakrishnan.
 I am supported by a Jacobs Presidential Fellowship.

 Previously I was an undergraduate at Yale, where I worked on programmable radio environments with Wenjun Hu.
-I also started an award-winning IEEE student branch.
+I also started an award-winning IEEE Student Branch.

 <!--
 {{< icon name="download" pack="fas" >}}